-Tattoo artists are not a “one size fits all” bunch of people.
-You need no qualifications and no certificates to draw on peoples skin, and therefore there are as many bad tattooists out there as there are good ones.
+These people are not a “one size fits all” bunch of people.
+You need no qualifications and no certificates to draw on people’s skin, and therefore there are as many bad tattooists out there as there are good ones.

-For this reason, ensure you pick the best artist that your money can buy, and somebody who is already highly experienced with using white ink in their work.
+For this reason, ensure you pick the best professional your money can buy, and somebody who is already highly experienced with using white ink in their work.

-A great artist will know exactly how much to pack out the skin with ink in order for it to set in well and stay in there during the healing process (when the body is trying it’s hardest to get the foreign elements out from the under the skin).
+Great tattoo artists will know exactly how much to pack out the skin with ink in order for it to set in well and stay in there during the healing process (when the body is trying it’s hardest to get the foreign elements out from under the skin).

-A bad artist could all-too-easily misjudge how much ink to use (or which dilution strength to mix), which in-turn will only lead to a faster demise for your new prized possession.
+Bad tattoo artists could all-too-easily misjudge how much ink to use in the design (or which dilution strength to mix), which in turn will only lead to a faster demise for your new prized possession.

-Do your research and find a great artist - there are many out there.
+Do your research and find some great people – there are many out there.